Codesee-io/opensourcehub/README.md

-# Open-Source Hub
+# Open Source Hub

-Welcome to Open-Source Hub!
+Welcome to Open Source Hub!
 This website and community connects open source maintainers and collaborators.
 Please join [our Discord channel](https://discord.gg/opensource) if you have any questions or just want to chat!

 ## Project setup